Paper Contribution: A Systematized Tautomer Database Resource

 Main Findings

-Current Systems Are Inadequate: Even the most flexible InChI settings only achieve ~50% success in recognizing tautomeric relationships, with Standard InChI at ~37%
+Current Systems Are Inadequate: Even with the Nonstandard 15T + KET settings, InChI only achieves ~50% success in recognizing tautomeric relationships, with Standard InChI at ~37%

 Massive Coverage Gap: The new rule set reveals millions of tautomeric relationships that current InChI completely misses, particularly for ring-chain and valence tautomerism